nosregor/rails-pg-docker/README.md

-All information was gahered https://docs.docker.com/compose/rails/
+All information used here was taken from https://docs.docker.com/compose/rails/

 ## Quickstart: Rails Development with Docker